OpenMedFr/desiderata/README.md

 Books, Gallica, Internet Archive and HathiTrust.

-There are also existing corpora of works in medieval French, BMF, LFA (Ottawa), Classiques Garnier, ARTFL.
+There are also existing corpora of works in medieval French, BMF, LFA (Ottawa), Nouveau Corpus d'Amsterdam, SRCMF, Classiques Garnier, ARTFL.
 We are compiling a list of what these corpora already offer and will publish it here.

 OpenMedFr is inspired by the OpenPhilology movement, including [Open Greek and Latin](https://github.com/OpenGreekAndLatin), the [Open Islamic Texts Initiative](https://github.com/OpenITI) and [EEBO TCP](http://www.textcreationpartnership.org/tcp-eebo/).